US charges Belarusian officials with aircraft piracy

 The US Department of Justice has charged four Belarusian officials with aircraft piracy for diverting a Ryanair flight last May.
-The indictment states that Belarusian government authorities fabricated a bomb threat as a means to unlawfully divert a passenger flight in order to arrest the dissident on board the plane, Raman Pratasevich.
+The indictment states that Belarusian government authorities fabricated a bomb threat as a means to unlawfully divert a passenger flight to arrest the dissident on board the plane Raman Pratasevich.
 The prosecutors charge two senior officials of the Belarusian state air navigation authority and two KGB officers with “conspiracy to commit aircraft piracy”.

-FBI Assistant Director Michael J. Driscoll said: “Not only is what took place a reckless violation of US law, it’s extremely dangerous to the safety of everyone who flies in an airplane.
+FBI Assistant Director Michael J. Driscoll said: “Not only is what took place a reckless violation of US law, but it’s also extremely dangerous to the safety of everyone who flies in an airplane.
 The next pilot who gets a distress call from a tower may doubt the authenticity of the emergency – which puts lives at risk.
 The FBI and our foreign partners will continue to hold perpetrators responsible for actions which directly threaten the lives of our US citizens and jeopardize the stability of our national security.”

 Belarus has already faced a wave of sanctions from the United States, the EU, Britain, and Canada over the forced landing.
 The European Union even introduced a ban on the overflight of the EU airspace by Belarusian carriers.